Dean Harrison - Counselling Psychologist

 Achieving self-transcendence may involve different paths for different individuals, but some common ways to achieve self-transcendence include:

-Service to others: Engaging in volunteer work, helping others, and making a positive impact on the world can help individuals transcend their own needs and desires and find fulfillment in something greater than themselves.
+Service to others: Engaging in volunteer work, helping others, and positively impacting the world can help individuals transcend their needs and desires and find fulfilment in something greater than themselves.

 Creativity and the Arts: Engaging in creative activities such as painting, writing, music, or dance can help individuals tap into their inner selves and transcend their own limitations and boundaries.